By LCol Don Chipman (Ret’d)

 At this point, it should be noted that Hitler executed his infamous ‘Bullet Decree’ (Kugel Erlass) by which all recaptured prisoners were to be shot as political, as opposed to military, enemies of the Third Reich.
 By this time, Bill fell under that decree.
 He also fell under Hilter’s personal Commando Order that ordered all captured Commandos, paratroops and Special Forces soldiers were to be shot immediately after interrogation.
 The German High Command had already defined Operation JUBILEE as a Commando Raid.

 It is believed Lieutenant William Anderson Millar was executed by SS at Mauthausen.
 His body would have been cremated and his ashes dumped into a mass grave.
-The Germans who committed this offense were later and convicted of the War Crime of the murder of Allied Prisoners of War, including that of Bill Millar.
+The Germans who committed this offence were later and convicted of the War Crime of the murder of Allied Prisoners of War, including that of Bill Millar.
 He is commemorated at Brookwood Military Cemetery in England.

 MiD or MC?